dagraham/etm-dgraham/new.md

 ## Index

-- All items, grouped and sorted by their *index* entries
+- All items, grouped and sorted by their *index* entries and then *relevant datetime*.
 - Items without `@i` entries are listed last under *None*.

 ## History